5 Steps to Embrace Digital Workplace

 What is a better approach to motivating your workforce to adopt a change than showing its ultimate benefits?

 Microsoft, for instance, capitalizes on its greatest asset – employees.
 The company shifts its working approach towards digitally geared daily tasks to enhance employee experience.
-At Microsoft, is a new way to redefine employee journey through self-service collaboration, intelligent instruments, and seamless access to the necessary tools that all together create an employee-centered working culture.
+At Microsoft, the Productive Enterprise initiative is a new way to redefine employee journey through self-service collaboration, intelligent instruments, and seamless access to the necessary tools that all together create an employee-centered working culture.

 Choose different time slots to onboard different employee groups.
 This split is necessary since the advantages of certain tools you want to introduce might differ for each user group.